-We are now booked for Spring 2022 and are no longer accepting field trip/ school group visit inquires for March, April, and May.
+We are booked for the Fall 2022 field trip/ school group tour season and are no longer accepting inquires for this calendar year.

-If your group would like to visit Renfrew this summer or fall, please complete the inquiry form at the bottom of the page with your desired dates.
+If your group would like to visit Renfrew in the spring of 2023 (mid-April), please complete the inquiry form at the bottom of the page with your desired dates after January 1st and our staff will follow up in the New Year.
 Thank you!

 Renfrew Museum and Park is a great place to bring your students for a fun and educational experience!
 Our 107-acre historic farmstead lends itself to unique, purpose-driven discussion and hands-on activities to meet your curriculum needs.
 Renfrew offers several field trip/school group Adventure Experience Packages to choose from.
 Select the option that best meets your students’ grade and interest level.